Chermside Bus Layover, Gympie Road and Murphy Road intersection, construct bus facilities

 Funding

-This project is fully funded by the Queensland Government.
-Investment ID 1058947
+This project was fully funded by the Queensland Government (Queensland Transport and Roads Investment Program 2024–25 to 2027–28).

 - Total investment